orbeon/orbeon-forms-doc/form-builder/control-settings.md

 The control *name* specifies a identifier for the control, unique in the entire form (except [Section Templates](section-templates.md)).
 The identifier is used for the following:

-- to refer to the control value from formulas
+- to refer to the control value from formulas, using the notation `$foo` where `foo` is the control name
-- to determine the name when the form data is represented as XML
+- to determine an XML element name when the form data is represented as XML

-If no control name is explicitly specified, Form Builder assigns a default name, such as `control-42`.
+If a control name is not explicitly specified, Form Builder assigns a default name, such as `control-42`.

+A control name can be changed, provided it doesn't collide with another control name (an error will show otherwise).
+[SINCE Orbeon Forms 2019.1] When renaming a control, all dependent [formulas](formulas.md) that use the `$foo` notation, as well as all dependent [templates](template-syntax.md) and [actions](actions.md), including [when using the new syntax](actions-syntax.md).

 The following options are available: